lingui/js-lingui/docs/ref/catalog-formats.rst

    # Message with custom ID "my_message" that is pluralized on property "someCount".
    #
-   # Notice that 'msgid_plural' was genera
+   # Notice that 'msgid_plural' was generad by appending a '_plural' suffix.
    msgctxt "pluralize_on=someCount"
    msgid "my_message"
    msgid_plural "my_message_plural"